-Like Mary Nichols, Martha Tabram and Emma Smith; Annie Chapman led a somewhat nomadic existence around Spitalfields.
-Dorset Street.
-She was 45 years old, a short plump, ashen-faced consumptive who for four or so months prior to her death had been living at Crossingham's lodging house at number 35 Dorset Street where she paid eight pence a night for a double bed.
+Annie Chapman (1841 - 1888) led a somewhat nomadic existence around Spitalfields.
+She was 47 years old at the time of her death, a short plump, ashen-faced consumptive who, for four or so months prior to her death, had been living at Crossingham's lodging house at number 35 Dorset Street where she paid eight pence a night for a double bed.

 She appears to have enjoyed a cordial relationship with the other tenants and the deputy keeper, Timothy Donovan, remembered her as being an inoffensive soul whose main weakness was a fondness for drink.

-Like many of the women in the area Annie supplemented the meagre income she obtained from crochet work and making and selling artificial flowers with prostitution.
+Like many of the women in the area Annie supplemented the meager income she obtained from crochet work and making and selling artificial flowers with prostitution.

 The animosity was still evident when the two women met a few days later in the Britannia pub on the eastern corner of Dorset Street.
 However, on this occasion, Annie slapped Eliza across the face screaming as she did so, "think yourself lucky I don't do more."
 Eliza retaliated by punching Annie in the eye and then hard across the chest.
 Annie appears to have come off worse from the exchange of blows and the bruises she sustained were still evident when Dr Phillips carried out her post mortem.